By Heidi Fettig Parton

 Developmental editing comes first, before the copy editing and proofreading stages.
 Some manuscripts will not require developmental editing, especially those written by a seasoned author.
 These instances, however, are the exception—not the rule.
 While copy editing and proofreading focus on correcting the technical aspects of writing, like spelling and punctuation, developmental editing’s focus is on strengthening the bigger picture content and structure of a manuscript.

 Publish Her approaches developmental editing as a collaboration between writer and editor.
-Your developmental editor will endeavor to honor and maintain your unique voice and style.
-Although your editor will be pointing out potential areas of weakness—as well as areas of strength—it is your book and, as its author, you ultimately approve (or reject) the changes suggested for your book.
+The developmental editing team will endeavor to honor and maintain your unique voice and style.
+They will be pointing out potential areas of weakness—as well as areas of strength—and as its author, you will review and weigh in on the changes suggested for your book.

 Once the book is of publishable quality, it will move on to the copy editing phase.

 Although copy editing and proofreading both involve the more mechanical aspects of editing, and both occur near the end of the publishing process, these comprise two distinct phases of the overall editing process.

 Copy editing is largely concerned with polishing the final draft of the manuscript.
 At this phase of the process, the copy editing team will be evaluating the technical aspects of writing, like spelling, punctuation, and grammar, but will also review more subjective aspects, such as proper word choice.
 Copy editors will also be looking for any internal inconsistencies and suggesting changes that ensure a cohesive tone across the entirety of the book.